-Hiking Pikes Peak Hike: All You Need to Know
+Hiking Pikes Peak, Colorado Springs: All You Need to Know

 Colorado’s Pikes Peak is one of the most famous Fourteeners in the US.
-Our guide provides all the info you need to tackle the mountain on the Crags or Barr Trail, and further tips for a fun and safe hike.
+Our guide provides all the info you need to reach the summit on the Crags or Barr hiking trails, and further tips for a fun and safe hike.

 Sam Schild Avatar